Seinabo Sey: Career

 On 30 March 2015 Sey released her second EP, the four-track For Maudo, dedicated to and named after her father, Maudo Sey.
 Repeating the success of For Madeleine, the EP received favorable reviews and widespread critical acclaim in Sweden and abroad.
 For Maudo was produced by Magnus Lidehäll, and one Swedish review described the EP as a "weightless and spellbinding" crossover between soul and modern pop.
 Another review described the EP as being composed of "exceptionally beautiful music".

 On 23 October 2015 Sey released her first album, called Pretend.
 The album contains 16 tracks, including "Younger" and "Hard Time".
 In November 2016, the album's titular track "Pretend" was the featured music in the season 6 Girls trailer.

 Also in 2015, parts of her 2014 song, "Hard Time", was utilized as theme song for Swedish murder-mystery TV series, 100 Code (Hundred Code).
 The show screened in Germany and then spread to other countries; it is now on rerun on cable in the United States and elsewhere.

+In 2017, her song "Easy" was featured in the film Beyond Dreams.

 On 7 September 2018 she released her second album I'm a Dream.